-Patients who are missing a majority or all of their teeth may be able to undergo full-arch restoration at one of our offics in Los Angeles.
+Patients who are missing a majority or all of their teeth may be able to undergo full-arch restoration at our office in Los Angeles.
 Full-arch restoration is designed to restore many teeth at once with the help of dental implants.
 It’s more cost effective than receiving individual dental implants but still provides patients with all the same benefits.

 Full-arch restoration uses as little as four dental implants as a base for a permanent denture.
 Once the denture has been attached to the implants, your oral function and smile will return to normal.
-We encourage you to schedule a consultation appointment at one of our oral surgery offices to learn more about this revolutionary treatment.
+We encourage you to schedule a consultation appointment at our oral surgery office to learn more about this revolutionary treatment.